 - For further information about eRS visit the Health and Social Care Information Centre website.

-- Patients can access further information about eRS on NHS Choices.
+- Patients can access further information about eRS on the NHS website.